 Let’s say I install security systems for small retail shops.
 My ideal customers are small luxury stores who need protection for their expensive products, although I occasionally work with other retailers and, once in a blue moon, non-retail businesses.

 My scoring system is going to reflect these preferences.
-Luxury shops will get an immediate 25 point bump.
+Luxury shops will get an immediate 25-point bump.
 Other retailers will get a modest 10 points, and non-retailers will start in the negative.
 I usually avoid non-retailers unless they show an exceptional level of interest in my emails.
-Likewise, I serve stores in the 2,000 – 5000 sq ft range best, but can work with those a little smaller or larger.
+Likewise, I serve stores in the 2,000 – 5,000 sq ft range best but can work with those a little smaller or larger so customers with stores in that size range also receive a point bump.

 The other half of my scoring system is based on how engaged potential customers are with my email marketing campaigns.
-Using a system like SAP Digital CRM, I can set up email campaigns AND track when emails are opened, links are clicked, and forms are submitted by recipients.
+Using a system like Freshsales CRM, I can set up email campaigns AND track when emails are opened and links are clicked.

 So let’s see my point system in action:

 If a lead comes through that is a luxury store (+25) with an interior that’s 1,800 sq ft (+25) and does not currently have a security system (+10), they’re immediately at 60 points.
-Now, let’s say they’ve opened 2 of my promotional emails (+10), clicked at least 1 link (+10), and filled out my security survey (+20).
-They now total 100 points and would be classified as a “hot” lead.
+Now, let’s say they’ve opened 2 of my promotional emails (+10) and clicked at least 1 link (+10).
+They now total 80 points and would be classified as a “hot” lead.

-I can now keep a close on eye this lead and allot extra resources towards them – whether that’s marketing materials, free samples/trial, a sales presentation, etc.
+I can now keep a close on eye this lead and allot extra resources toward them – whether that’s marketing materials, free samples/trial, a sales presentation, etc.

-How to Set Up Lead Scoring in SAP Digital CRM
+How to Set Up Lead Scoring in Freshsales CRM

 Since a CRM consolidates your leads and helps you manage contact with them, it’s the ideal place to set up your lead scoring system.
-SAP Digital CRM is an especially great option since they have email marketing built-in.
+Freshsales CRM is an especially great option because they have email marketing built in.
 When a recipient opens or engages with an email, you can automatically add to their score.

-Specifically, there are 3 types of actions you can reward points for automatically in SAP Digital CRM:
+Specifically, there are two types of actions you can reward points for automatically in Freshsales CRM:

 - Opening an email